+TO: ADM Giambastiani

+CC: Gen. Dick Myers Doug Feith

+FROM: Donald Rumsfeld 7.
+A.

-TO: ADM Giambastiani CC: Gen. Dick Myers Doug Feith Donald Rumsfeld 7.1.
-FROM: Joint Operations in Phase IV SUBJECT: Attached is an interesting memo from Michael Bayer.
+SUBJECT: Joint Operations in Phase IV

+Attached is a in interesting memo from Michael Bayer.
 Let's discuss it.

 Thanks.

 Attach.
-9/8/03 Bayer memo to SecDef re: Effects-Based Concepts and Tools to Enhance Joint Operations in Phase IV DHR:dh 100103-18 Please respond by 10 31 03
+9/8/03 Bayer Operations in F memo to SeeDef re: Effects-Based Concepts and Tools to Enhance Joint Phase IV

+DHR:3h 199103-18 Please respond by \\\\\10 31 03 $\propto$
-To: The Secretary of Defense

-Fm: Michael J. Bayer

-Re: Effects Based Concepts and Tools to Enhance

-Joint Operations in Phase IV
+To: The Secretary of Defense Fm: Michael J. Bayer Re: Effects Based Concepts and Tools to Enhance Joint Operations in Phase IV